- What is the NICS Library?

 An information & enquiry service and access to a range of online resources, is available to all NICS staff via the NICS eLibray website.

 You can access the NICS eLibrary to search the catalogue, place reservations and consult your online library account at any time.
-The libraries in Lanyon Plaza and Dundonald House are usually open to NICS staff Monday to Friday 9am-5pm.
+Lanyon Plaza Library is open to NICS staff Monday to Friday 9am-4pm but please contact us in advance to ensure a member of library staff is available.
+Dundonald House Library is currently closed to visitors.

 CAFRE libraries vary, so check the opening hours for each library.

 NICS staff can join by completing the application form at the link below.
 By completing this form you are agreeing to return material borrowed on time or when requested by the library.
 When you join we will send your log in details which will enable you to access your account.

 You can search the online catalogue or contact us with your request.

 Yes.
 If we do not have a book that you are looking for please suggest it through your library account or by email or Ask a Librarian form.

 We will send books out to your office address via the Whistl postal service or you can collect books directly from the Library if that is convenient for you.

 NICS staff may borrow up to 20 books, while CAFRE students can borrow up to 6 books.